dyweb/blog/source/introduction_to_time_series_database.md

 ![Cassandra Time Series Data model](images/posts/cassandra-tsdb-model.png)

-The figure above shows a naive schema when using Cassandra to store time series data, it is naive because series and Cassandra's physical row is a one-to-one mapping, it won't scale when a single series grows larger than the hard limit of Cassandra (2 billion columns).
+The figure above shows a naive schema when using Cassandra to store time series data, `Cluster key` is used to store timestamp and column value is the actual value.
-Cluster key is used to store timestamp and column value is the actual value.
+It is naive because series and Cassandra's physical row is a one-to-one mapping, it won't scale when a single series grows larger than the hard limit of Cassandra (2 billion columns).

 A more mature schema would partition a single series by time range (might not be fixed, KairosDB use fixed 3 week time range) into several physical rows, an extra table is needed to keep this partition info.
 Also the series name in naive schema is just a simple string, in order to filter series by different criteria, attributes (tags) need to be stored, and another table as index is needed to avoid iterate all the series.